bearmade/PlatformerGroupProject/README.md

  3. Toxic Planet: (Unknown):
     A mysterious planet unkown to any living being (until now).
 Be careful of its purple toxic waters, if toched you might be severly injured or causes death.
     Be on high alert for Crystal centipedes, their toxic venom will splurge out of there mouth and kill any foe that stand in there way.

+    - Toxic Purple water will cause damage to player if touched
+    - Boss may manipulate terrain (TBD)

 ![Toxic-Planet-Background-Concept-Art](https://github.com/user-attachments/assets/cea2f89d-6816-4886-8376-6279d15a5002)